apotheosizing/apotheosizing.github.io/content/index.md

+---
-# Landing Page
+title: Landing Page
+---

-Check out the index to the left to start reading!
+Select a recap from the index to the left to start reading!